-Stream Enhancement at Riverside Walk, Duke of Northumberland’s River, Isleworth
+Enhancement at Riverside Walk, Duke of Northumberland’s River, Isleworth

 The Duke of Northumberland’s River in Isleworth had been previously straightened and had artificial hard banks with many sections lacking marginal and aquatic vegetation.
 Its flat bed was homogenous with some areas that were covered by silt.
 Due to the minimal hydro morphological features, there was low sinuosity, low flow and uniform water flow types.

-Salix proposed a stream enhancement design with the main aim of increasing base flow, reducing low flows and narrowing the channel using vegetated wet berms of varying widths, locally sourced coarse wood deﬂectors and vegetation to be used both marginally and within the channel itself.
+Salix proposed a river enhancement design with the main aim of increasing base flow, reducing low flows and narrowing the channel using vegetated wet berms of varying widths, locally sourced coarse wood deﬂectors and vegetation to be used both marginally and within the channel itself.

 Locally sourced materials used in bioengineering techniques to create habitats

-It was also suggested that, subject to the stream bed being found structurally sound after site investigations, optional shallow pools could also be excavated.
+It was also suggested that, subject to the river bed being found structurally sound after site investigations, optional shallow pools could also be excavated.
 The excess material removed during excavation of the pools would be used as backfill for the berms.
 Locally cut tree limbs would be staked upstream of the pools to encourage scour of the pool to remain free from inﬁlling with fine silts.

 Approximately 580m of channel reach was enhanced using the proposed bioengineering techniques.
 However, only 370m of berm was installed as this was the full extent that existing tree cover and existing marginal vegetation would permit.